 However, nearing the time of death in the god realms, you receive various signs that you are going to die and when you receive those signs, you experience a tremendous amount of suffering.
 How do these signs appear?
 Well, for instance, these gods all wear flower garlands around their necks, which always stay fresh, but seven days before they die, these garlands all of a sudden start to wilt and give off a bad smell.
 Likewise the gods, who always smell lovely, start to stink when about to die and at that point none of your god and goddess friends, who always used to come and play various games and have a good time with you, will come near you anymore.
 Among the gods, there are some who are a little bit more steady friends than others, but even the steady ones will, at most, sort of look at you from a distance and then go away; they won’t have anything to do with you.

-Stiramati just couldn’t take it anymore and so he went to the king of the gods, Indra, and said, “I’m so miserable.
+Sthiramati just couldn’t take it anymore and so he went to the king of the gods, Indra, and said, “I’m so miserable.
 I have this anguish at this set of rebirths awaiting me, please can you help me?
 Do you have any method for me to get out of this?”
 Indra said, “No, I’m sorry I can’t help you, I don’t know any method, but I’ll take you to the Buddha and we’ll ask him.”
-So they went to the Buddha and the Buddha told the god that he should do the practices of a personal meditational deity called Ushnisha Vijaya, or Namgyelma in Tibetan.
+So they went to the Buddha and the Buddha told the god that he should do the practices of a personal meditational deity called Ushnishavijaya, or Namgyalma in Tibetan.

-Usnisha Vijaya is a female deity.
+Usnishavijaya is a female deity.
 She has three faces and eight arms; the central face is white, the right one is yellow, the left one is blue.
-In the first set of arms she is holding a crossed vajra in one of the eight hands and in the other one, a lasso.
-In the next three hands, on the right she’s holding a small Amitabha Buddha, then an arrow and then, the bottom one on the right, is in the supreme giving mudra or gesture.
-The first left hand is in the threatening, mesmerizing gesture at the heart with a lasso, and the next ones on the left are first holding a bow, then in the supreme giving gesture, and then the fourth hand, bottom on the left, is in the gesture of total absorption on her lap holding a vase filled with nectars.
+In the first set of arms she holds a crossed vajra in her right hand and holds the left in the threatening, mesmerizing gesture at her heart with a lasso.
+In her next three right hands, she’s holding a small Amitabha Buddha, then an arrow and then, the bottom one on the right is in the supreme giving mudra or gesture.
+In her other left hands she holds a bow, then the next is in the supreme giving gesture, and then the fourth hand, bottom on the left, is in the gesture of total absorption on her lap holding a vase filled with nectars.
 The Buddha told this child of the gods to meditate and do all the ritual practices of this personal female deity.

 As you can see from this example, the Buddha has the ability to teach all different types of beings so that we can avoid having to be reborn in a hell.
 Thus, the Buddha is the one that can provide us with a safe and sound direction to take; he can provide us with refuge to avoid these horrible predicaments.
 And the thing that can actually provide us with this safe direction or refuge would be, for instance in this example, doing the various practices of this personal deity Ushnishavijaya, because by doing this, this child of the gods was able to avoid being reborn in a hell.
 As for the intent community, or Sangha, being the ones who help us take a safe direction, the example here would be Indra who helped this child of the gods come to the Buddha and learn about these methods.